 In many ways, ketamine has been somewhat overshadowed by both the dissociative drugs it closely resembles — PCP, likely because of its more extreme and violent side effects, and the club drugs it’s so often grouped with (MDMA being the most popular).
 Perhaps because of this, research on ketamine remains slim, and it’s nearly impossible to estimate the current use of ketamine across the country.

 The most recent study on ketamine-specific use was conducted in 2015 by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 According to the study, at that time, 3 million (1.1 percent) people, age 12 and older, had tried ketamine in their lifetime.

-In recent years, ketamine has also made headlines as a possible antidepressant, with supporters claiming the drug offers fast-acting relief for those who have severe depression or suicidal thoughts, and that it could possibly have beneficial long-term effects on brain chemistry.
-It reportedly has been used off label as an antidepressant for years.
+In recent years, ketamine has also made headlines as a possible antidepressant, with supporters claiming the drug offers fast-acting relief for those who have severe depression or suicidal thoughts, and that it could have beneficial long-term effects on brain chemistry.
+It reportedly has been used off-label as an antidepressant for years.

 People who abuse ketamine as an antidepressant cite its unpredictability and possible long-term effects, like damage to the brain and bladder toxicity.
 They also argue that less dangerous substances, like magnesium, are capable of producing the same effects as ketamine.

 Ketamine is a dissociative anesthetic.
 During surgical procedures in which ketamine is used as the anesthetic, the patient is put in a trancelike state of detachment, unaware of their surroundings, often with their eyes remaining open.